karel-burda/timers/README.md

 class_that_uses_timers foo;
 foo.work();

-// foo goes out of scope, so the scoped timer (member of foo) will be stopped as well
+// "foo" goes out of scope, so the scoped timer (member of "foo") and its underlying asynchronous periodic timer will be stopped as well
 ```

 For full use cases, see [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).